jballas/441_work/HW-2/readme.md

 Some of my favorite interactive artists include Martin Silvestre, specifically for his Drink Cann (http://www.drinkcann.com/).
 The website uses parallax scrolling and the animations with a  bubbly fun feeling.
 The design perfectly captures the product it features, which makes it so appealing.

-Jon Way's website(Jonway.studio) for the overall design aestheitc.
+Jon Way's website( http://jonway.studio) for the overall design aestheitc.
 The images and type feel oldschool, yet the design is very modern.
-And lastly, Sacha Touroulou (sachatourtoulou.com), who is a young designer in France.
+And lastly, Sacha Touroulou (http://sachatourtoulou.com), who is a young designer in France.
 His portfolio site is very inspiring, from the loading screen to the menu and

 ## Problems or Issues this week
 Nothing to report.
 This was a fairly easy week so we could continue to study html and css in more detail, and getting comfortable with the web console and console.log function.
 I will be curious to see how we use the console.log in practice.